Alexon-Abreu/CP_IOS/Projects/ios101-project7-task-starter/README.md

-# Project 7 - *Name of App Here*
+# Project 7 - *Task App*

-Submitted by: **Your Name Here**
+Submitted by: **Alexon Abreu**

-**Name of your app** is an app that ...
-[TODO]
+**Task App** is an app that helps users manage their tasks.
+The app allows users view all their tasks in a list, add new tasks, delete tasks, and utilize a calendar view to display their tasks as well.

-Time spent: **X** hours spent in total
+Time spent: **1** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] App displays a list of tasks
+- [x] App displays a list of tasks
-- [ ] Users can add tasks to the list
+- [x] Users can add tasks to the list
-- [ ] Session persists when application is closed and relaunched (tasks dont get deleted when closing app)
+- [x] Session persists when application is closed and relaunched (tasks dont get deleted when closing app)
-- [ ] Note: You have to quit the app, not minimize it, in order to see the persistence.
+- [x] Note: You have to quit the app, not minimize it, in order to see the persistence.
-- [ ] Tasks can be deleted
+- [x] Tasks can be deleted
-- [ ] Users have a calendar view via navigation controller that displays tasks
+- [x] Users have a calendar view via navigation controller that displays tasks

 The following **additional** features are implemented: